quocminh238/TravelApp/README.md

 ## 📖 Description
 - This is a simple iOS Application using Swift language and SwiftUI which target to provide specific information of scenic areas in Vietnam for foreign tourists.
 - The app contains mainly 3 screens including Welcome Screen, Home Screen and Detail Screen by using NavigationView and NavigationLink as well as button to link to other screens.
 In addition, the app used the ScrollView to create carousel slider for images and also used the LazyVGrid to display many destinations as a table list which enhance the user experience during using the app.
-- Extra Feature of this app is using the Map to display location for for ea
+- Extra Feature of this app is using the Map to display the location of each scenic area on the map.

 <img src="https://github.com/quocminh238/TravelApp/blob/main/screenshots/WelcomeScreen.png" width="238" > <img src="https://github.com/quocminh238/TravelApp/blob/main/screenshots/HomeScreen.png" width="238" > <img src="https://github.com/quocminh238/TravelApp/blob/main/screenshots/DetailScreen.png" width="239" >